codewithsandip/YouTube/notes/javascript/js_fundamentals.md

 - declare a variable as const and change later to let if value needs to be changed
 - var is old way of declaring variables before ES6
 - avoid using var completely now

+## Math Operators
+- +: addition
+- -: subtraction
+- *: multiplication
+- /: division
+- %: modulus, returns the remainder of division operation
+- ++: add one
+- --: subtract one
+- +=: add by value on rhs
+- -=: subtract by value on rhs